 Remove the sample from heat and allow it to cool to room temperature.

-Add approximately 10 mL of the 5% NaCl solution to the TLE to flood the solution with Na+ to interact with the O- produced, and ensure the reaction does not reverse (Figure 2).
+Add approximately 10 mL of the 5% NaCl solution to the TLE (Figure 3).
+This helps keep the interface between the aqueous and organic phase (to be added) from foaming.
 Cap and shake briefly.

-Add 6 N HCl to the salted TLE dropwise until pH 2 is reached to protonate the O- and form the final product, a stable carboxylic acid (Figure 2; use pH paper to test).
+Add 6 N HCl to the salted TLE dropwise until pH 2 is reached to protonate the O- and form the final product, a stable carboxylic acid (Figure 3; use pH paper to test).
 If the TLE was colored, there may be a shift in color coinciding with pH 2.